The library subscribes to various databases which contain relevant research articles and are available free of charge to the Tufts community.

 Browse Biomedical Databases

-An online resource that provides access to more than 60 medical titles, thousands of photos and illustrations, interactive self-assessment, case files, diagnostic tools, a comprehensive search platform,and the ability to download content to a mobile device.
-Some subjects contained are OB/GYN, psychiatry, nephrology, otolarnygology, psychiatry, dermatology and many others.
+An online resource that provides access to more than 60 medical titles, thousands of photos and illustrations, interactive self-assessment, case files, diagnostic tools such as Diagnosaurus ®, a comprehensive search platform,and the ability to download content to a mobile device.
+Some subjects contained are OB/GYN, psychiatry, nephrology, otolaryngology, psychiatry, dermatology and many others.

 Offers multidisciplinary information and provides the opportunity to search across 40 integrated databases sourced worldwide.
 Combining South African Studies and African Studies, NiPAD provides access to two million records with full-text links.